mikemac1/reading-notes/code-301/class-03.md

 ## Why This Matters

+It is obvious that React **REALLY** builds on the fundamentals of JS.
+I am so screwed.

 ## What does `.map()` return?

 The map method receives a function as a parameter.
 Then it applies it on each element and returns an entirely new array populated with the results of calling the provided function.
 This means that it returns a new array that contains an image of each element of the array.
 It will always return the same number of items.